 How to Perfectly Roast Fresh Asparagus

-- 2 bunches of fresh asparagus, washed and dried
+- 2 bunches fresh asparagus washed and dried

 - In a small pan, add the olive oil and garlic over medium heat.
 As soon as you see bubbles forming around the garlic, turn the heat all the way down to low and let it heat through while you prepare the asparagus.
 Do not let the garlic turn brown or it will be bitter.